-While Chemical the Research Development and Engineering Center, Department of the Army believes that the data contained herein are factual and the opinions expressed are those of qualified experts regarding the results of the tests conducted, the data are not to be taken as a warranty or representation for which the Department of the Army or Development and Engineering Center assumes Chemical Research legal solely responsibility.
-They are offered for your consideration, vestigation, and verification.
-Any use of these data and information must we determined by the user to be accordance with applicable in Federal, State, and local laws and regulations.
+Chemical Development and Engineering Research Department of the Army believes that the data contained herein factual and the opinions expressed are those of qualified experts regarding the results of the tests conducted, the data are not to be taken as a warranty or representation for which the Department of the Army or Chemical Research Development and Engineering Center assumes legal esponsibility.
+They are offered solely for your consideration, ivestigation, and verification.
+Any use of these data and information must be determined by the user to be in accordance with applicable Federal, State, and local laws and regulations.

-Attachment D Baker Environmental, Inc. Safety Standard Operating Procedures ke L t F
+Attachment D Baker Environmental, Inc. Safety Standard Operating Procedures